 Follow the training videos¶

-We run a free online training event for this course approximately every six months.
+Free online training events for this course are run approximately every six months.
 Videos are streamed to YouTube and questions are handled in the nf-core Slack community.
 You can watch the recording of the most recent training (September, 2023) in the YouTube playlist below:

-To get you started with Nextflow as quickly as possible, we will walk through the following steps:
+To get you started with Nextflow as quickly as possible, you will be walked through the following steps:

 - Set up a development environment to run Nextflow